MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-mam-ios.md

    1. Next, select **Select a Site**, and choose one of your Microsoft Tunnel Gateway sites.
 If you haven’t configured a Tunnel Gateway site, see [Configure Microsoft Tunnel](../protect/microsoft-tunnel-configure.md).
    1. If your app requires a trusted certificate, select **Root Certificate**, and then select a trusted certificate profile to use.
 For more information, see [Configure a trusted certificate profile](#configure-a-trusted-certificate-profile) later in this article.

-   If your tenant uses AD FS, you must make additional configurations to ensure that your applications can authenticate and access the required resources.
+   For Federated Azure active directory tenants, the following configurations are required to ensure that your applications can authenticate and access the required resources.
 This configuration will bypass the URL of the publicly available secure token service:

    1. On the *Settings* tab, expand *General configuration settings* and then configure the *Name* and *Value* pair as follows to set up the Edge profile for Tunnel: